-Enthusiasm Factors: Existing products and services that are not within the range of expectations but exceed it lead to a strong level of satisfaction.
+- Enthusiasm Factors: Existing products and services that are not within the range of expectations but exceed it leads to a strong level of satisfaction.
 The reversal does not mean dissatisfaction, but it slips back into the neutral range.
 Important: Enthusiasm factors cannot replace the absence of basic factors.

 Are our customers really satisfied?
 If companies do not just casually ponder over this question during their lunch break, but instead manifest it as a pillar of strategy in their business plan, they have understood the innovations of digitalization.
 But if you want to completely arrive in the digital age, you should take a few more steps.
 Developing personas, which describe the potential target group in detail, help form the customer understanding.
 If you want to get to know them even more properly, you should then include feedback.